nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 2. Wingman shows a list of persons
 3. User requests to delete a specific location in the list
 4. Wingman deletes the location
+5. User request to add a location
+6. Wingman adds the location

     Use case ends.

 **Extensions**

 * 2a.
 The list is empty.
   Use case ends.

 * 3a.
 The given location is invalid.
     * 3a1.
 AddressBook shows an error message.
       Use case resumes at step 2.

+* 5b.
+The given location is a duplicate of an existing one
+   *  5b1.
+Wingman shows an error message.
+      Use case resumes at step 4.

 *{More to be added}*